World Wildlife Ranger Day

 They work in some of the world’s most dangerous and extreme places.
 The anti-poaching wildlife rangers do one of the toughest jobs in the world.

-The brave women and me work in hostile conditions to protects wildlife.
-Working tirelessly round the clock, they are the frontline protectors for vulnerable endangered animals.
-There work is never done and there is never a break from the ongoing threats to the animals they protect.
+The brave women and men work in hostile conditions to protect wildlife.
+Tirelessly working around the clock, they are the frontline protectors for vulnerable endangered animals.
+Their work is never done and there is never a break from the ongoing threats to the animals they protect.

 Many wildlife rangers have died in the line of duty.
 Fighting to protect wildlife, they are murdered by poachers or killed by distressed animals.
 Current global statistics state that two rangers lose their lives every week in the line of duty.

 The duties of wildlife ranger is vital to the survival of critically endangered species like elephants, rhinos, and tigers.
 Without the rangers, there would be no hope to win the war on wildlife crime.

 Wildlife Ranger Duties include: